divio/divio-cloud-docs/how-to/debug-dependency-conflict.rst

     && pip-reqs resolve && pip install --no-index --no-deps --requirement requirements.urls' returned a non-zero code: 1

-This tells us that pip ran into problems while processing the project's requirements.
+This tells us that pip ran into problems while processing the application's requirements.
 Resolving this requires a little detective work.
 The good news is that the information you require is provided, and the process for working through it to find the answer is set out below.